MCP Server

 "focus": "product"

-} Get the project's GEO visibility metrics over the last 3 months.
+} Get a project's GEO visibility metrics over the last 3 months.
 Returns a time-series of visibility score (0–100), average AI ranking position, mention count, and coverage percentage, plus a per-brand competitor ranking breakdown for each data point.

 Parameters